vortexntnu/vortex-iac/Pooltest-29-jan-23.md

 **TODO:** Revise how nameing conventions are used, create a document on how names should be, can a github action be created to force nameing convention?

+### Monocamera and sterocamera did not work

+Henrik perception where unable to start either the monocamera or stereocamera.
+Xavior shut down when attemted to start stereocamera.
+Monocamera worked after a dry test after inital fail.

+**TODO:** continue to test stereocamera and xavior interactions.